“Alright, I’ll tell you one. Just one, then you’ve gotta go to sleep. Your mom’s already going to kill me for letting you stay up this late. Deal?”

 “Yeah, that guy.
 Well, he had been on the road a long time now, and a group of people had taken to following him.
 Each morning at dawn these folks who had abandoned their lives gathered to hear Siddhartha talk.
 The talks weren’t religious, not in any organized sense, he was just thinking out loud, trying to figure out how to live.
 One of these followers was a young man named Kasyapa.
 He was new to all of this, Kasyapa.
 He struggled with the teachings, and the others made fun of him for his difficulties.
 But still each morning he came and sat before Siddhartha and tried to understand.

-One morning the people gathered as usual, but instead of speaking, Siddhartha held up a white flower.
+One morning the people gathered as usual, but instead of speaking, Siddhartha held up a white flower and sat looking at it.
 His students waited patiently for him to begin.
 Minutes passed.
 Then hours.
+“What is it?”
+Someone asked.
+“What’s the lesson?” said another.
 Soon it was noon, and still Siddhartha simply sat in silence with the flower.
 One by one the people, shaking their heads, some in confusion, some in disgust, rose and went about their daily chores.
 There was still much to be done in a camp in those days, even for poor wanderers.
 So they drifted away, until only Kasyapa was left, sitting alone before the portly sage.

 “Hush now, give it time.”